- Bachelor’s degree in any field and with a wide variety of experience.

 - Applicants must take the Graduate Record Examination (GRE).
 No specific subject test is required.

 - A 5.0 minimum score on the TWE (Test of Written English) portion of the TOEFL test [if taking the paper- or computer-based version] is required, however a score of 5.5 or 6.0 on the TWE is preferred.
 GSAS recommends that applicants achieve a minimum TOEFL score of 100 on the internet-based test (equivalent to 250 on the computer-based test or 600 on the paper-based test).
+For the IELTS, a minimum overall band score of at least 7 is recommended.

 - Come visit us.
 Meeting in person is always helpful.
 We can also arrange for you to meet with alumni in other locations.